harvesthill/reddit-wiki-archive/steroids/dnp.md

 ***

-##**Side effects (Mild):**
+##Side effects (Mild)

-- Intense feelings of heat [Unavoidable]
+- Intense feelings of heat [Dose dependent]

-- Profuse sweating [Unavoidable]
+-  Perspiration [Dose dependent]

 - Lethargy [Simple sugars (fructose) will mitigate]

-- Insomnia [Dose/user dependent - do not mistake for heat/sweating causing sleep disturbance]
+- Insomnia [Dose/user dependent]

 - Shortness of breath [Dose/user dependent]

-- Headache [Dose/user dependent]
+- Headache [Infrequent, user dependent]

-- Dry/Sore throat [Dose/user dependent]
+- Dry/Sore throat [Infrequent, user dependent]

-- Yellowing of the eyes [Dose/user dependent - NOT A RESULT OF LIVER DAMAGE]
+- Yellowing of the eyes [Dose dependent, NOT A RESULT OF LIVER DAMAGE]

-- Yellowing of semen/urine/sweat [Dose/user dependent - often cured by increase in water intake]
+- Yellowing of semen/urine/sweat [Dose dependent, often cured by increase in water intake]

-##Side effects (Harsh)
+##Side effects (Uncommon)

-These side effects are incredibly rare - and are ALL a result of extremely long cycles, overdose, or gender + age specific.
+These side effects are INCREDIBLY RARE - and are ALL a result of OVERDOSE, EXTREMELY LONG CYCLES, gender and age specific.

 - Cataracts [In a trial of 100,000 people, less than ~0.1% developed cataracts.
 These were predominantly women aged ~45, who used DNP for ~11 months, and developed cataracts ~7-15 months after use.
 In the VERY RARE cases of males ~22-25 recently developing cataracts, they ran DNP at 1g+ daily and for extended periods of time]